Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Return Probability on Regular Graphs

-Hence, the sharpness is demonstrated. \end{example} In \Cref{reg}, we focused on the negative spectrum of $P$ by considering $\cq=I+P$.
+Hence, the sharpness is demonstrated. \qedsymbol \end{example} In \Cref{reg}, we focused on the negative spectrum of $P$ by considering $\cq=I+P$.
 As a comparison, in \autocite[Theorem~4.9]{Lyons-2018}, $\cl=I-P$ is exploited and so essentially the positive spectrum of $P$ is focused on.
-Recalling that the spectrum $\sigma(P)$ of $P$, as an operator on $\ell^2(V, w)$, is contained in $[-1,1]$, we set
+Recalling that the spectrum $\sigma(P)$ of $P$ is contained in $[-1,1]$, we set

 It is obvious that $\gamma_-$ and $\gamma_+$ are both non-negative.
 But which is larger between $\gamma_-$ and $\gamma_+$?
-When $G$ is finite, it depends; but when $G$ is infinite, we have the following simple fact: \begin{proposition} Let $G=(V,E)$ be a connected, weighted, infinite, locally finite graph, with\/ $\vol(V)=\infty$.
+When $G$ is finite, it depends; but when $G$ is infinite, we have the following simple fact due to \autocite{Mao-2013}: \begin{proposition} Let $G=(V,E)$ be a connected, weighted, infinite, locally finite graph, with\/ $\vol(V)=\infty$.
 Then we have $\gamma_+\leqslant \gamma_-$.
-In other words, the spectral radius of $P$ is achieved by the positive spectrum. \end{proposition} \begin{proof} To begin, since $\vol(V)=\infty$, we see that the constant function is not in $\ell^2(V, w)$ and $1$ is not in the point spectrum of $P$.
+In other words, the spectral radius of $P$ is achieved by the positive spectrum. \end{proposition} \begin{proof} To begin, since $\vol(V)=\infty$, we see that the constant function is not in $\ell^2(V, w)$ and $1$ is not an eigenvalue of $P$.